qskkk/git-fleet/README.md

 ### GitFleet Solution

 - **Centralized Management**: Control all repositories from one place
+- **Auto-Discovery**: Set up your entire workspace in seconds with automatic repository detection
+- **Smart Navigation**: Jump to any repository instantly with the `goto` command
 - **Consistent Workflows**: Standardize operations across projects
 - **Time Savings**: Execute commands on dozens of repositories instantly
 - **Better Visibility**: Clear overview of all repository states